cucumber/common/docs/contributing-to-documentation.md

 gain write access to the [GitHub](https://github.com/cucumber/cucumber) repository.
 As a **committer** you should still use pull requests.

+Each pull request should only modify/add a single topic.
+Don't lump many unrelated document changes into the same pull request.

 The full process is described in the [Cucumber Community Contributing Guide](../CONTRIBUTING.md).

 ## Join the Community